 What is Nan Madol, when was it built and what significance does it have for Marshall Islanders living seven hundred miles to the east?

 “Nan Madol” means “within the intervals,” referring to the tidal canals between the city’s man-made islets.
-The islanders constructed the walls of these islets of gigantic hexagonal basaltic crystals and filled them with coral stones gathered from the reef and adjacent shores.
+The islanders constructed the walls of these islets of gigantic hexagonal basaltic crystals.
+They filled the islets with coral stones gathered from the reef and adjacent shores.
 These columnar crystals formed naturally during the island’s volcanic birth from the sea as its lava flows cooled and formed the basaltic cliffs visible today.

-The unique thing about Nan Madol is that the islanders did not build the city beneath one of the cliffs where the gigantic crystals lay but miles away, out on the fringing reef of Temwen Island, off the east coast of Pohnpei.
+The unique thing about Nan Madol is that the islanders did not build the city beneath one of the cliffs where the gigantic crystals lay.
+They built it miles away, out on the fringing reef of Temwen Island, off the east coast of Pohnpei.
 The city is 1.5 km long by 0.5 km wide.
 The ancestors of the people of Pohnpei moved thousands of these crystals to where they currently lie.
 The total weight of the stones alone, estimated at 827,000 tons, would take modern-day moving equipment years to move.
-That is, if there were roads and bridges where there are none.
+That is, if there were roads and bridges however there are none.

 Today much of the city has been laboriously freed from the mangrove that had overgrown and encompassed it these last centuries since its abandonment.
-When I first visited there in 1971, the hacking out of the mangrove jungle surrounding the city had just begun, and I could approach the area for only a few hours at high tide by boat.
-Yet even then, viewing only a small portion of the city, the immensity of human effort required to transport the stones and construct the high walls astounded me.
+When I first visited there in 1971, the hacking out of the mangrove jungle surrounding the city had just begun.
+I could approach the area for only a few hours at high tide by boat.
+Yet even then, though I was only able to view a small portion of the city.
+The immensity of human effort required to transport the stones and construct the high walls astounded me.
 The city clearly represents the remains of a society and a supportive economy many times larger than those of modern-day Pohnpei.

 Unfortunately, the map does not clearly show the bay north of the city.
 You see the white outline of this bay labeled “reef” on the eastern edge of the map.
 This corner of the city was obviously a harbor of sorts.
 The natural reef surrounding the adjoining bay provides protection from the easterly swells generated by the trade winds.
 The bay’s entrance is about 0.5 km wide, and the bay provides nearly 0.8 km of such protection.
 Yet Madolenihmw harbor to the northwest provides even more protection.
 Why did they not build the city there?

 Why did the islanders decide to build their city on the fringing reef anyway?
-This required transporting not only the stones from the mainland but also both food and water.
+This required transporting the stones from the mainland.
+It also required transporting food and water on a forever ongoing basis.
 The answer may have something to do with the mangrove that surrounds the shores of Pohnpei and has, even now, crept out to recapture the city.
 Was the city built out upon the reef to escape the mangrove’s clutches?
 Imagine the economy that must have been in place to support such an effort.
 If the men were busy transporting stones and the women and their daughters busy feeding their men, and if the boys were out gathering the protein necessary for afternoon and evening meals, who was left to fashion the hooks and lures and fishing line?
 Who gathered the stingray barbs for spear fishing?
 Who plaited the fine mats needed for sleeping or the coir sennit needed for house construction?
 These items, time consuming to produce, were the stock in trade of the atolls surrounding Pohnpei.
-If the islanders built their city on the edge of the reef as a center of trade to attract atoll-dwelling traders, then the whole concept starts to make more sense.
+If the islanders built their city on the edge of the reef as a center of trade to attract atoll-dwelling traders, then the whole concept starts to fall into place.

 Did the Pohnpeians and Marshall Islanders share a history of trade?
 Marshallese has two words for “trade” and one word for “buy”: wia.
 Pohnpeian has four words for “buy,” including the Pohnpeian word net, “to trade.”
 Both languages have borrowed foreign words over the years, but these two terms appear to be indigenous.
 If trading had started during the German or Japanese periods, the islanders would have adopted foreign words.